Primošten old town peninsula on the Dalmatian coast

 Getting to Primošten

-Multiple ways to reach this iconic peninsula town
+Several easy ways to reach this iconic peninsula town.

 By Car

-About 25 minutes from Šibenik via the coastal road.
-Easy to reach from Split in around 50 minutes.
+Around 25 minutes from Šibenik via the coastal road.
+Easy to reach from Split in about 50 minutes.

 By Bus

-Regular coastal bus connections link Primošten to Šibenik, Split, and other towns along the Dalmatian coast.
+Regular coastal services link Primošten with Šibenik, Split and other towns along the Dalmatian coast.

 By Air

-Split Airport (SPU) is the nearest international airport, approximately 45 minutes by car.
+Split Airport (SPU) is the nearest international airport — about 45 minutes by car.

 By Boat

-Primošten has a small harbor with mooring options for those arriving by private boat or sailing along the coast.
+Primošten has a small harbour with mooring options for those arriving by private boat or sailing along the coast.

 FAQ